jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab13.md

 ```
-After synthesis, both arguments are implemented with a data port (TDATA) and the standard AXI4-Stream protocol ports, TVALID, TREADY, TKEEP, TLAST, and TSTRB, as shown in the following figure
+After synthesis, both arguments are implemented with a data port (TDATA) and the standard AXI4-Stream protocol ports, TVALID, TREADY, TKEEP, TLAST, and TSTRB, as shown in the following figure.

 <div align=center><img src="Images/13/13_1.png" alt="drawing" width="600"/></div>